prabhpreetS/parent-copilot/README.md

-# Parent Co-Pilot
+# LegalMind AI

-A therapeutic AI assistant designed to support divorced parents by providing emotional guidance and support while referencing their divorce agreements.
+A therapeutic AI assistant designed to support divorced individuals by providing emotional guidance and legal support while referencing their divorce agreements.

 ## Overview

-Parent Co-Pilot AI Assistant is an API-based service that combines emotional intelligence with legal context awareness.
-The application helps divorced individuals navigate their emotions, understand their divorce agreements, and make informed decisions about co-parenting issues.
+LegalMind AI is an intelligent API-based service that combines emotional intelligence with legal context awareness.
+The application helps divorced individuals navigate their emotions, understand their divorce agreements, and make informed decisions about co-parenting and legal matters.

 ## Features